Jonnyauk/Wonderflux/README.txt

 footer-content-page.php

 in your child theme folder and this content will display only on this condition.
-IF THE FILE DOESN'T EXIST FOR THE LOCATION, it rolls back to footer-content.php
+IF THE FILE DOESN'T EXIST FOR THE LOCATION, it rolls back to the file footer-content.php

 This location aware functionality will also work for the following areas in your theme: header-content.php